-If we do not have the AMT we will use total turnover (TT), but only when a high percentage of the company's business is involved in the market where the collusion took place, i.e., when the company can be considered a single-product company.
-Where the percentage is not high enough, 50% of TT will be used instead to avoid overestimation.
+Some cases decided years ago by the Spanish competition authority do not contain information on AMT.
+Therefore, when the AMT is not available we will use total turnover (TT), but only when a high percentage of the company's business is involved in the market where the collusion took place, i.e., when the company can be considered a single-product company.